matter-labs/zksync-hardhat-template/README.md

 ## How to Use

-- `yarn hardhat compile`: Compiles contracts.
+- `yarn compile`: Compiles contracts.
 - `yarn deploy`: Deploys using script `/deploy/deploy.ts`.
 - `yarn interact`: Interacts with the deployed contract using `/deploy/interact.ts`.
 - `yarn test`: Tests the contracts.